chipguyhere/PulseCapture/README.md

 *Hardware timer capture* is a feature of the AVR chips that offloads the time stamping of incoming pulses to the on-chip *timer* units.
 Without this step, other activities performed by your sketch cause delays between receiving a signal and processing it, which interferes with reliability and quality.
-Addressable LED strips are a popular culprit for adding disruptive delays to sketches.
+Addressable color LED strips are common cause of extreme interrupt latency.

 ## Supported models and pins
-On Arduino Uno and Nano, you can use any digital or analog input.
+On Arduino Uno and Nano, you can use any digital or analog input, especially pin __8__.
 The Pin Change Interrupt is used for capture, which is hardware-supported on all pins.

-On Arduino Mega, only these pins are supported: 10, 11, 12, 13, 48, 49, 50, 51, 52, 53, and A8 thru A15.
+On Arduino Mega, only these pins are supported: 10, 11, 12, 13, __48__, __49__, 50, 51, 52, 53, and A8 thru A15.

 On Arduino Nano Every, all pins are supported.

-On 32u4 including Leonardo and Micro, only these pins are supported: 4,8,9,10,11,13,MISO,SCK,MOSI (ICSP pins).
+On 32u4 including Leonardo and Micro, only these pins are supported: __4__,8,9,10,11,__13__,MISO,SCK,MOSI (ICSP pins).

 This library uses an enhanced Timer Input Capture hardware feature when your input is connected to the specific pin(s) that support it.
 This is highly recommended for infrared and servo PWM input, especially on projects that have excessive interrupt latency elsewhere (such as those driving WS281xx LED strips).
 Servo resolution on non-enhanced pins is limited to 4ms and subject to potential jitter from other onboard interrupts.

 * On Uno and Nano, pin 8
 * On Mega, pins 48 and 49.
-* On Nano Every, all pins, up to 3 simultaneous.
+* On Nano Every, all pins.
+Full hardware capture available on any 2 pins simultaneously.
+Full hardware capture also available on *almost* any 3 pins (see list of exceptions).
 * On 32u4, pins 4 and 13.

 ## How to install: